SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

 INSERT INTO TABLE T PARTITION (P) VALUES ...

 The SQL layer of the Oracle kernel determines if the row being inserted maps to the specified partition.
 If the row does not map to the partition, then the row is rejected, and the SQL*Loader log file records an appropriate error message.

-How to determine when you should use conventional path load instead of direct path load, review the options for your use case scenario.
+To determine when you should use conventional path load instead of direct path load, review the options for your use case scenario.